apache/paimon/docs/content/how-to/system-tables.md

 {{< /hint >}}

-For append-only tables, as all files can be read without merging, `ro` system table acts like the normal append-only table.
+For append tables, as all files can be read without merging, `ro` system table acts like the normal append table.

 ```sql
 SELECT * FROM MyTable$ro;